rESIDENCY: Raglan, NZ

 The Sea and the Stones

 Raglan is characterised by a coastline that is renowned in the surfing community for its exceptional left hand break.
 My initial focus during this residency was to place myself by the sea and observe the famous waves of Manu and Whale Bay.
-I took my camera and sound recorder with me but aside from that had no particular agenda.
+I took my camera and sound recorder with me but apart from that had no particular agenda.
 I wanted to be open to what was present and happening.
-What became evident, aside from the dramatic wild sea and black sand, was the vast presence of volcanic rock.
+What became evident, along with the dramatic wild sea and black sand, was the vast presence of volcanic rock.

-In their resting place (for now) on the black sand, pushed and pulled from all and every direction, the basalt stones illustrated steadfastness in spite of the shifting sands and battering waves.
-A volcanic eruption on Mt Karioi, 2.5 million years ago, was where and when these stones began their journey before settling at a place where land meets the sea.
+In their resting place (for now) on the black sand, pushed and pulled from all and every direction, the basalt stones illustrate steadfastness in spite of the shifting sands and battering waves.
+A volcanic eruption on Mt Karioi, 2.5 million years ago, was where and when these stones began their journey.
+Expelled from the mountain, tumbling down towards the coast, they settled at a place where the land meets the sea.

-One stone, captured in the film below, is centrally placed, not moving.
+One stone, captured in the film below, is centrally placed, and does not move.
 Any alteration or changes in the film come from the waves or the sway of the film maker.
-Three parts of a trilogy, rock, sea and observer, render the content of this short film, the object, the context and duration.
-Behind the camera, unseen, the observer stands apart, identifiable by the wobble in the recording.
+Three parts of a trilogy, rock, sea and observer, render the content of this short film, the object, the context and evidence of time.
+Behind the camera, unseen, the observer stands apart, identifiable only by the shake of the recording.
 They (namely me) are merely framing a moment in time in order that the object and context be captured and defined.
-This, nevertheless, is a form of interference, as I would argue, the rock and the sea do not need the film to confirm the phenomenon of their existence.
+The rock and the sea did not need the film to confirm the phenomenon of their existence, but for the film maker it was crucial.
+It directed focus in a landscape too full of meaning and helped to channel a response that was grounding and purposeful.

 The Gorge and the Stones